flatironinstitute/sciware/19_Profiling/main.md

 - Useful baseline measure
 - Can compare changes (algorithms, dependencies, architectures, anything...)
 - Which parts take time?
 - What if it takes weeks?
+(Or milliseconds?)
-- Wall time is a noisy measure
+- Wall time is a noisy measure (system, scheduling, filesystem, network overhead)

 ## Profilers